What is rising blood alcohol?

 Yet your BAC would still be rising.
 If you were pulled over for a traffic violation, the officer might smell the alcohol on your breath and arrest you.
 And by the time your blood was taken, you could well be over the absolute legal limit of .08%.—even though you weren't drunk at the time you drove.

-A forensic toxicologist or other expert witness can look at your Colorado DUI chemical tests and other evidence.
+A forensic toxicologist or other expert witnesses can look at your Colorado DUI chemical tests and other evidence.
 He or she will use this evidence to establish your personal BAC timeline.

 If the DUI defense expert determines that your BAC was on the rise at the time of your arrest, your experienced Colorado DUI lawyer may be able to get the charges against you dropped.
 Or we can use it to negotiate a plea bargain to a reduced charge that will let you keep your Colorado driver license.